salamelek/tradingBotNew/README.md

 ### Position
 This class will hold the index, entry price, direction, sl, tp, exit price and profit of the position

+## KNN
+Instead of comparing multiple dataPoints chained, it's better to place chained data in a dataPoint and then comparing each data point.
+Example: sma, medians, stuff like that